Ctmax-ui/PwnTracker/README.md

 ### Captcha App
-An simple frontend captcha app.
+An simple frontend captcha app, that uses for any type of auth.

 # Screenshot
 Here we have project screenshot :